NerdChip/EmailSlicer/README.md

 - Turn Allow less secure apps to ON.
 Be aware that this makes it easier for others to gain access to your account.(https://myaccount.google.com/lesssecureapps)

 # Dependencies
 -pip install pyinputplus - user input validation

--pip install smtplib (Thia package should be already available when python is downloaded) -email.mime.multipart
+-pip install smtplib (This package should be already available when python is downloaded)

+-email.mime.multipart

 -email.mime.text